Working with Files and Directories

 Exercise

-2. List all of the files in /usr/bin that contain the letter ‘a’.
+/usr/binthat contain the letter ‘a’.- List all of the files in

 Hint: Question 4 requires a Unix wildcard that we haven’t talked about yet.
 Try searching the internet for information about Unix wildcards to find what you need to solve the bonus problem.